calistasalsabila/Programming-Language/Java/material/java_oop/09_methodoverriding.md

 ---

-## 🚀 Conclusion
+## Conclusion

 Method Overriding is a powerful feature in Java that allows a subclass to modify the behavior of its parent class.
 It supports **runtime polymorphism** and makes Java more flexible and reusable.
-Understanding its rules and best practices is crucial for mastering **Object-Oriented Programming (OOP) in Java**. 💡✨
+Understanding its rules and best practices is crucial for mastering **Object-Oriented Programming (OOP) in Java**.

+> 📚 This is part of the Java OOP chapter.